haydende/JavaCalculator/README.md

 # JavaCalculator
 <h3> What is this project? </h3>
-<p> Simple GUI calculator developed in Java (JDK 1.8.0_221) to practise what I have learned about Object-Oriented Design and to develop on it. </p>
+<p> Simple GUI calculator developed in Java (JDK 1.8.0_221) to practise what I have learned about Object-Oriented Development and build on it. </p>

 <h3> Features to be implemented: </h3>
   <ul>